SiriwatHuntra/PlantClassification/README.md

 # File structure
 In input folder path should contain with sub folder inside for sameple:<br/>
-  -Plant_Image
-  -- →Class_A
-  -- →Class_B
+  -Plant_Image<br/>
+  -→Class_A<br/>
+  -→Class_B<br/>
 Output of feature extraction will automatic labeling by sub folder names

 # Python File
-  Extract
+  -Extract<br/>
-    - _ExtractionToCSV.py: Model Feature Extraction Pipeline, Input should be folder and it will return with CSV file
+    -_ExtractionToCSV.py: Model Feature Extraction Pipeline, Input should be folder and it will return with CSV file<br/>
-    - Feature.py: Feature vector extractor
+    -Feature.py: Feature vector extractor<br/>
-  Util
+  -Util<br/>
-    - BG_remove.py: Call Segment function to remove bg, input and out put is folder path Usage sample is in "Image_segmentation.py"
+    - BG_remove.py: Call Segment function to remove bg, input and out put is folder path<br/>
+                  Usage sample is in "Image_segmentation.py"<br/>
-    - Image_IO.py: incude with file IO and other utility function such as file format converter Image_Segmentation.py: Main file to call functuion from Util folders MakeModel.py: Make, Compare and select model for usage, include with model auto fine tune and evaluation NoiseAdding.py: Use for add noise into photo dataset RobustTest.py: Compare how efficient and accuracy of model on noisy dataset that generate from NoiseAdding.py Visual.py: use for visualize CSV data with Box plot and data overview
+    - Image_IO.py: incude with file IO and other utility function such as file format converter<br/>
+  -Image_Segmentation.py: Main file to call functuion from Util folders<br/>
+  -MakeModel.py: Make, Compare and select model for usage, include with model auto fine tune and evaluation<br/>
+  -NoiseAdding.py: Use for add noise into photo dataset<br/>
+  -RobustTest.py: Compare how efficient and accuracy of model on noisy dataset that generate from NoiseAdding.py<br/>
+  -Visual.py: use for visualize CSV data with Box plot and data overview<br/>